Jordan-Krogmann/tidy_tuesday/markdown/20190528_wine_ratings/README.md

     ##   winery = col_character()
     ## )

+**Note**: Importing with `read_csv()` comes with a message(you’ll see this alot) and it basically is telling us that it pulled in our data set and what our function interpreted the data types as.

 ## Data Cleaning

   - See in the data imported correctly and/or see some of the top rows